simon-rb/alibaba_cloud_scripts/create_ecs_instance/Readme.md

-### Deploy an ECS Instance with 2 EIPs and 2 ENIs, and Run a Docker Image Using the SDK
+### Deploy an ECS Instance with 2 EIPs and 2 ENIs, and Run a Docker Image Using the SDK with Each EIP Bound to a Different Port on the ECS Instance

+In this deployment, we set up an Elastic Compute Service (ECS) instance on Alibaba Cloud with 2 Elastic IPs (EIPs) and 2 Elastic Network Interfaces (ENIs).
+We then use Alibaba Cloud SDK to automate the creation and configuration of these resources.
+Additionally, we set up an Alibaba Cloud Container Registry (ACR) to store a Docker image, which we then pull and run on the ECS instance.
+Each EIP is bound to a different port on the ECS instance, allowing us to verify the deployment by accessing the running Docker containers via the assigned EIPs.

 ### Prerequisites